Jabrils/lcNrD/README.md

                         add -kk to keep only the lines with the keep keyword (default: None)
   -krx KEEP_REGEX, --keep_regex KEEP_REGEX
-                        add -regex to remove elements which do not fit the specified format (default: None)
+                        add -krx to remove elements which do not fit the specified format (default: None)
 ```

 ## Roadmap: